LuciusColt/CAIN/content/Active Personnel/Wednesday/Vivienne/Agenda.md

 ► **Do something selfless**

 Abilities:
-► **White Fiber**: You can take 2 nonlethal damage to gain +1D on any roll to lie or manipulate someone.
-This damage cannot inflict an injury on you.
+► **White Fiber**: You can take 2 nonlethal stress to gain +1D on any roll to lie or manipulate someone.
+This stress cannot inflict an injury on you.